 A virtual Trusted Platform Module (vTPM) is a software-based representation of a physical Trusted Platform Module 2.0 chip.
 A vTPM acts as any other virtual device.

 vTPMs provide hardware-based, security-related functions such as random number generation, attestation, key generation, and more.
 When added to a virtual machine, a vTPM enables the guest operating system to create and store keys that are private.
 These keys are not exposed to the guest operating system itself.
 Therefore, the virtual machine attack surface is reduced.
 Usually, compromising the guest operating system compromises its secrets, but enabling a vTPM greatly reduces this risk.
 These keys can be used only by the guest operating system for encryption or signing.
-With an attached vTPM, a third party can remotely attest to (validate) the identity of the firmware and the guest operating system.
+With an attached vTPM, a client can remotely attest the identity of the virtual machine, and verify the software that it is running.

 You can add a vTPM to either a new or an existing virtual machine.
 A vTPM depends on virtual machine encryption to secure vital TPM data.
 When you configure a vTPM, the virtual machine files are encrypted but not the disks.
 You can choose to add encryption explicitly for the virtual machine and its disks.